Charles Steven DuBack

+In 2003, Charles DuBack described his artistic development as a process of becoming more experimental and stated that as his career progressed, he aimed to move away from formal rules and return to simple style of his early life.

 Early life and career

 Charles DuBack was born on March 10, 1926, to Czechoslovak parents Charles and Cecilia DuBack in Fairfield, Connecticut.
 He was the eldest of ten children.
 His father worked as a baker, and DuBack assisted in the bakery as a teenager.
 After high school, Charles DuBack volunteered with the U.S.Navy from 1944 to 1946, during World War II, where he served in the Amphibious Force through 3 invasions in the Pacific Theatre.

 On the G.I.
 Bill, DuBack attended the Whitney School of Fine Art in New Haven, Connecticut, and the Newark School of Fine Arts in Newark, New Jersey, and the Brooklyn Museum Art School, in Brooklyn, NY.
 He attended Skowhegan School of Painting and Sculpture in Maine for five summers beginning in 1950, where he met fellow artists and friends Bernard “Blackie” Langlais, Lois Dodd and Alex Katz, as well as Daphne Mumford (b.
 1934) whom would later become his wife in 1953.
 Skowhegan is where his affection for Maine began.

 As young artists in the early 1950s, DuBack and Mumford lived in Manhattan, sharing a studio building at 212 W 28th street on the first floor, above a working lumber yard, with Bernard Langlais (3rd floor) and Alex Katz (2nd floor).

 Together, with friends Tom Boutis, Joe Fiore, Ed Moses, Bernard Langlais, Paul Yakovenko, Norman Kanter, and John Ireland Colins, they founded Area Gallery in 1958 on East 10th street — part of the artist-run co-operative 10th Street galleries.
 Area Gallery closed in 1965.
 In 1972 DuBack co-founded Landmark Gallery at 469 Broome Street in SoHo, with artists Sideo Fromboluti, Jean Cohen, Nora Speyer, Tom Boutis, and Daphne Mumford however Landmark Gallery closed in 1982.

 Like many artists who developed ties to the Maine coast, Charles DuBack and Daphne Mumford purchased a summer home in North Waldoboro, Maine, in 1954, then in Tenants Harbor, Maine, in 1965.
 DuBack ultimately left New York City in 1990 to work in his home/studio in Tenants Harbor, on the Saint George River, until his death on October 22, 2015, at the age of 89.
 DuBack had two daughters with Mumford: Amanda (b.
 1954), and Cora (b.
 1956), both of whom were featured in many of his earlier figurative paintings.